londonhouse/vpc-network/docs/VPC-README.md

 Instead of configuring networking independently in every account, teams deploy **one standardized spoke** that connects to a shared hub.
 From that point forward, network behavior is known, repeatable, and centrally observable.

-When you acquire a new team or spin up a new business unit, onboarding becomes **infrastructure as code—not a redesign exercise**.
+When you acquire a new team or spin up a new business unit, onboarding becomes **infrastructure as code, not a redesign exercise**.

 ---